 How long do you need to work?
+At what age can I retire?
 Like just about everything else in financial planning, it’s a complex question.

 While the average worker retires at 621, for you, that may be too early or too late.
 We can help answer that question by considering a few things:

 - Do you have a pension plan through your current (or a former) employer?
 Oftentimes a pension plan will have something called “normal retirement age,” and it’s often age 65.
 It may be possible to begin receiving the pension prior to that age, but it will usually come at the cost of a reduction in benefits.

 - What about Social Security?
 The Social Security administration typically allows you to claim benefits between the ages of 62 and 70.
 The earlier you claim your benefits, the smaller the monthly income will be.
 You should factor in your health status, life expectancy, and need for income when deciding when to apply for benefits.
 The right financial advisor can help you calculate these numbers for a plan that’s specific to your financial needs.

 - Is most of your savings in accounts like a 401(k) or Traditional IRA?
 The IRS has rules on when you’re allowed to take penalty-free withdrawals from these accounts.
 For example, if you’re younger than 59 ½, taking a withdrawal from your IRA may result in a 10% penalty.

 So, At What Age Can I Retire? – It Depends

 So what age should you retire?
 55?
 59 ½?
 62?
 66?
 It depends on several factors, not limited to your life expectancy, the amount you’ve saved for retirement, where you’ve saved your money (are there restrictions on when you can get your money out?), and what retirement is going to cost you.
 Working with a financial planner who has experience with people in your position can help alleviate any concerns you have about whether or not you can afford to retire on your own timeframe.